jheddings/notes2notion/README.md

 # notes2notion

-> :warning: **Work In Progress**: This script is being ported to the official Notion API.
-Some features may be broken or incomplete until they are officially supported.

 This is a basic script that will import from Apple Notes directly into Notion.
+Note that data extraction from Apple Notes is very limited.
+See Limitations below.

 When working with your data, always make a backup and/or perform testing in a safe area to ensure that your valuable data is protected!